akuklev/HOCC/README.md

 together with a left inverse function and a right inverse function), the natural notions of equality (or, better to say, identifiability) for each type of mathematical objects is implied by their respective definitions.
-There is no need to define isomorphisms, homeomorphisms, equivalences, etc. manually, as they all arisde as “generalized equality”.
+There is no need to define isomorphisms, homeomorphisms, equivalences, etc. manually, as they all arise as “generalized equality”.
 The aforementioned definition of equality for types is known as the univalence principle.

 The discovery of this principle led to a mathematical revolution not only in the field of type theories but also in higher category theory and foundations of mathematics.
-As a result of a large collaborative program the so-called Homotopy Type Theory was born in 2014.
+As a result of a large collaborative program, the so-called Homotopy Type Theory was born in 2014.
 As a byproduct, one solved the longstanding problem of dealing constructively with the analytic notion of real numbers and Turing-complete partial functions.